sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 -   In ST3, Press `Ctrl+K, Ctrl+B`.
 Repeat to see what happens.

 The user-contributed packages in ST3 are managed by Package Control.
 We need to install Package Control first, to be able to install packages that permit rich features of ST3!
 The shortcut, `Ctrl+K, Ctrl+B`, enables us to access the entire folder tree (called sidebar) in ST3.
+If a folder is open, ST3 reveals the entire hierarchy.

 Before we proceed, let's install *languageserver* to help ST3 communicate with R. This can be done later in ST3, but let's keep it simple for now by running the code in RStudio.